Get

 Final Thoughts

 Allergies can be problematic for any dog.
-However, once you learn to recognize the signs that your dog has food allergies, you can take action and work alongside your vet to identify and avoid the food ingredient(s) that are causing your dog’s problems.
+However, once you learn to recognize the signs that your dog has food allergies, you can take action and work alongside a vet to identify and avoid the food ingredient(s) that are causing your dog’s problems.
 While food allergies cannot be cured, most of the time they can be managed quite successfully with the right diet.
 If you suspect that your dog might be allergic to something in their food, reach out to your vet.
 There are many options for feeding your dog to ensure they continue to enjoy an excellent quality of life without skin and digestive problems

 See Also: